GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP09/README.md

 ## Consistency of the results with alternative domain partitions and local timestepping

 The [run_model.sh](run_model.sh) script runs the problem with three different setups.
-In principle the adjustments should not lead to substantial differences in the computed solution; results should be "almost the same" if not identical.
-Here we check for consistency among the three approaches, which are:
+In principle the three alternatives should lead to results that are "almost the same", if not identical.
+Here we check for consistency among the three approaches.
+They are:

 1. The first run uses the domains in Figure 1 with openmp for parallelism (`openmp`).